The Simpsons shorts: Development

 The actors who voiced the characters in the short later reprised their roles in The Simpsons series.
 Dan Castellaneta performed the voices of Homer Simpson, Grampa Simpson, and Krusty the Clown.
 Homer's voice sounds significantly different and more grouchy in the shorts compared to most episodes of the half-hour show, as Castellaneta originally tried to impersonate Walter Matthau.
-Although he would retain this characteristic through the early episodes of the regular series(Especially in Season One), it was gradually dropped as Homer's personality evolved away from that of a stereotypical bitter sitcom father.
+Although he would retain this characteristic through the early episodes of the regular series, it was gradually dropped as Homer's personality evolved away from that of a stereotypical bitter sitcom father.
 The producers of the show were in need of someone to do voiceovers, so rather than hire actors, they asked Castellaneta (who had already done some voice work) and Julie Kavner, both members of the Ullman Show cast, to do it.
 The kids still needed voices, and Nancy Cartwright, a journeyman voice actress, came in to audition.
 She recalled that "I was already doing voicework for eight different shows at the time and thought this would just be another job.
-They originally wanted me for Lisa's voice, but I thought 'Nah, I don't want to be the boring middle child, I want to be a bratty 10-year old boy.'
+They originally wanted me for Lisa's voice, but I thought, 'Nah, I don't want to be the boring middle child, I want to be a bratty 10-year old boy.'
 So as soon as I gave a demonstration, [Brooks and Groening] hired me on the spot."
 Some time later, Yeardley Smith, a 22-year-old B-movie actress whose most notable accomplishment to date was featuring in the notorious 1986 Stephen King film Maximum Overdrive, was brought in to do Lisa's voice.
 The recording of the shorts was often primitive; according to Cartwright, the dialogue for the Ullman shorts was recorded on a portable tape deck in a makeshift studio, which consisted of the video engineer suite, above the bleachers on the Ullman show set.

 The shorts were featured on the first three seasons of The Tracey Ullman Show.
 During the abbreviated (13-episode) first season, Simpsons shorts were seen irregularly, with several first season episodes instead featuring a completely different series of cartoon shorts called Dr. N!Godatu.
-The Simpsons were featured in every episode of the second and third season.
+However, the shorts quickly became the most popular segments on the show, leading to The Simpsons being featured in every episode of the second and third season.
 By the fourth and last season of The Tracey Ullman Show, the first season of the half-hour Simpsons show was on the air.
 In the two first seasons the shorts were divided into three or four parts, but in the third season they were played as a single story.
-Tracey Ullman later filed a lawsuit, claiming that her show was the source of The Simpsons success and therefore should receive a share of the show's profit.
+After the spinoff's premiere, Tracey Ullman later filed a lawsuit, claiming that her show was the source of The Simpsons success and therefore should receive a share of the show's profit.
 Eventually the courts ruled in favor of the network.